Brobz/nuca_script/README.md

 Now that we have our class well defined, we can declare an *object* variable and *instantiate* it as MyClass!

-    obj_var : object;
+    obj_var : MyClass;

-In NucaScript, all object  variables are of this general type, and take on the role of a specific class type one instantiated.
+In NucaScript, all object variables **must** specify their class type upon declaration, and are automatically instantiated for their scope.

+This class type **cannot** be changed, and trying to instantiate an object variable to a different class type to the one declared will result in a Type Error!

 But what is instantiating, you ask, puzzled?